Accessibility at the Roxie

 Unfortunately, our restrooms in the Big Roxie are not wheelchair friendly due to the age of the building, but there are two bathrooms in the Little Roxie theater that are fully ADA accessible.
 Any Roxie staff member or volunteer can show you where those are and escort you if needed.
-Both bathrooms are gender neutral.
+All bathrooms are gender neutral.

 WHEELCHAIR & ADA SEATING (Little Roxie Theater)